About the course

 - Bloomberg Financial Market Labs in our virtual trading floor

 - modern lecture theatres

 - study pods and innovation booths – perfect for group working

 - networking opportunities with visiting businesses

-- our Bonds café
+- Bonds café

-Our course will provide you with the foundations for a rewarding career in banking and finance, equipping you with the skills to lead at a global organisation level.
+Our course will provide you with the foundations for a rewarding career in banking and finance, equipping you with the skills to lead at a global level.

 Postgraduate study is the chance to take your education to the next level.
 The combination of compulsory and optional modules means our courses help you develop extensive knowledge in your chosen discipline, whilst providing plenty of freedom to pursue your own interests.
 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field, therefore to ensure your course is as relevant and up-to-date as possible your core module structure may be subject to change.

 For many of our courses you’ll have a wide range of optional modules to choose from – those listed in this example structure are, in many instances, just a selection of those available.
 Our Programme Specification gives more detail about the structure available to our current postgraduate students, including details of all optional modules.